Donders-Institute/meg_quality/README.md

 quality check that runs every night.
 If you want to look at the quality of older data that is not present here any more, please ask Robert.

-The data is reguarchived using rsync from odin (our MEG acquisition computer) to the MEG project directory on central storage.
+All MEG data is archived from the MEG acquisition computer to the data repository and copied to a project directory on our network attached central storage.

 The quality check script is executed from a cronjob on mentat001 (login node of our compute cluster), which in turn starts the actual quality